isomerpages/ura-lkywcp/index.md

     - infobar:
         title: The Prize
         subtitle:
-        description: Established in 2009, the Lee Kuan Yew World City Prize is a biennial international award that recognises outstanding cities and their key leaders and organisations for displaying foresight, good governance and innovation in tackling the many urban challenges faced, to bring about social, economic and environmental benefits in a holistic way to their communities.
+        description: Established in 2009, the Lee Kuan Yew World City Prize is a biennial international award that honours outstanding achievements and contributions to the creation of liveable, vibrant and sustainable urban communities around the world.
         button: Find out more
         url: /about/about-the-prize/
     - infopic: